NhaLe411/251MI71_Group05_FinalProject_SourceCode/README.md

 This project is submitted as academic coursework for the University of Economics and Law (UEL).

-##  Acknowledgments

-We express our sincere gratitude to:
-- **Lecturer Ho Trung Thanh** for invaluable guidance and feedback
-- **Faculty of E-commerce, UEL** for providing resources and academic support
-- **TripAdvisor reviewers** whose feedback enabled this research

----

 ** Last Updated**: November 2, 2025
 ** Contact**: Available through GitHub repository